Camping

 Getting to Your Campground

 • The ferry to Peddocks Island leaves from Hingham Shipyard.
-There is no direct service from Boston to Peddocks Island this year.
+There is no direct service from Boston to Peddocks Island.
 Plan to arrive at least 30 minutes before your scheduled ferry departure time.

 • Free overnight parking is available for campers parking in Hingham Shipyard.
-Arrive early pick up a parking pass from the MBTA ferry terminal.
+Arrive early pick up a parking pass from the camping office.

 • Hingham Shipyard can also be accessed by MBTA ferry from Boston or 220 bus from Quincy Center, with connection to the MBTA Red Line.